https://x.com/hinchleywschool/status/2001980510952907078

 Q. How do I know how long the exam is?

-A. The duration of each Exam is shown in minutes on student’s individual timetables.
+A. The duration of each exam is shown in minutes on student’s individual timetables.
 Invigilators will tell you when to start and finish and will write the finish time on a board at the front of the Exam room.
+If you cannot see the clock or board, put your hand up and tell an Invigilator immediatly.

 Q. Can I leave the Exam early?